 Whenever possible, visitors to campus should be limited.
 Virtual opportunities for engagement with the University are encouraged.

 All campus visitors are expected to abide by the guidelines outlined in this plan.
 This includes adherence to the following personal health guidelines:

 Visitors on official university business (not including prospective students and families)

 Official visitors and contracted vendors will be limited and must be registered through the On-Campus Visitor Registry by their identified host that is a member of the University community.

 The host will be responsible for ensuring that the visitor is aware of and accepts the guidelines and expectations before arrival.

-All pre-registered visitors to campus must check-in at a designated Visitor Check-In Location upon arrival.
+All pre-registered visitors to campus must check-in with their host upon arrival.